NelloZ133/base-app-next-fast/README.md

   - EMAIL_USERNAME: username to authenticate with smtp server
   - EMAIL_PASSWORD: password to authenticate with smtp server
   - API_KEY: an api key
-- Edit environment value in backend/runcron.sh.
-There are variables about email and api key.
-Please use the similar values as in .env file

 - Edit .env file in frontend/.env